 The range of industries covered in the economic census for American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, the U.S. Virgin Islands, and Puerto Rico was broadened in 2002.
 Sectors added for the first time in 2002 include information, finance and insurance, real estate, health care, and other service industries.

 Printed statistical reports from the 2002 and earlier censuses provide historical data for the Commonwealth of the Northern Mariana Islands, Guam, and the U.S. Virgin Islands, and are available in some libraries.
 For American Samoa only the 2002 printed report provides historical data.
 Printed reports from 1997 and earlier censuses provide historical data for Puerto Rico.
 Reports for 1992, 1997, and 2002 are also available in portable document format (PDF) on the Internet.

 Accurate and complete information on the physical location of each establishment is required to tabulate the census data for municipalities, districts, towns, villages, counties, municipios, or islands.
 Respondents are required to report their physical location (street address or location description and municipality, district, town, village, county, municipio, or island) if it differs from their mailing address.
 For those establishments that do not provide acceptable information on physical location, location information from the Internal Revenue Service (IRS) tax forms or from the previous census is used as a basis for coding.

 The level of geographic detail covered varies by island.
 Data may be presented for:

-A detailed overview of the geographies for the 2012 Economic Census can be found in the "Geography" topic in the Guide to the Economic Census.
+A detailed overview of the geographies for the 2012 Economic Census can be found in the Geography section in the Economic Census Help Center.
 The information presented includes geographic area definitions, reference maps, and geographic notes that outline changes within each island since the 2007 Economic Census.
-Also provided are reference lists of places added and dropped for the 2012 Economic Census.
+Also, it provides a reference lists of places added and dropped for the 2012 Economic Census.

 The economic census is conducted on an establishment basis.
 A company operating at more than one location is required to file a separate report for each store, factory, shop, or other location.
 Each establishment is assigned a separate industry classification based on its primary activity and not that of its parent company.